Archomeda/lightfx-extender/README.md

 For advanced configuration, please check the file `settings.json` in the configuration folder (`%APPDATA%\LightFX Extender`) or right-click on the icon in your taskbar and choose *Open configuration folder*.
+This file will be created after you launched and closed the game after installing LightFX Extender for the first time.
+Deleting this file will cause the settings to be reset to default.

 ### Updating
 LightFX Extender has support for automatic updates.
 However, there is always a